JJ0BY/Erfplus-Activation-function/README.md

 # AI II Final code
- Code for the AI II final project: New activation function for a smooth monotonic activation function
+ Code for the AI II final project: The new proposed activation function is a smooth monotonic error based function

 Unused code folders (These folders are testing files and are not necessary)
 * Previous code